 It is easier to get a mortgage today than it was immediately after the housing crash, but lending is still far more disciplined than it was during the run-up to 2008.
 That distinction matters.
 The current mortgage lending factor in Colorado Springs is not perfect, but it is not defined by the same loose lending standards that contributed to the last major housing collapse.

 If you want help understanding how mortgage conditions may affect your move in Colorado Springs, Colorado’s Finest Agency is here to help you navigate the market with local expertise, practical guidance, and a strategy tailored to your goals.
+You can also continue researching through our Colorado Springs blog, our neighborhood guide, and our local market statistics page.

 Work With Colorado’s Finest Agency